No results found.

 Layer 1 — Composer Meta-Package

 The agency maintains a private Composer meta-package that all managed client projects declare as a dependency.
-The package pins specific Magento quality patches (via magento/quality-patches and cweagans/composer-patches) for any CVEs that ship as official patch files.
+The package pins specific Magento quality patches (via vaimo/composer-patches) for any CVEs that ship as official patch files.

 When a critical CVE patch is released: